shirish93/shirish93.github.io/_aboutme/timeline.md

 ---
+author: shirish
+categories:
+- timeline
+last_modified_at: '2026-08-04'
 layout: summary
-title:  "A personal timeline of errors and achievements"
+title: A personal timeline of errors and achievements
-author: shirish
-categories: [ timeline ]
 ---

 Hi I'm Shirish and this timeline charts the experiences, both grand and tiny, that have shaped who I am today.